 - All barriers to unity have been broken down in the Gospel: Ephesians 2:11–19.

 Those are the objective realities.
 But how do these objective realities work into our practice ?
-How do we come to the place where we are united in the same mind and the same judgement (1 Cor.
+How do we come to the place where we are united in the same mind and the same judgment (1 Cor.
 1:10)?

 We need to recognize that unity, peace, agreement, community, and cooperation do not come naturally to us.
 What does come naturally to us is alienation and disunity.
 In fact, it can be easily demonstrated that our culture is running headlong away from community.
 In Robert Putnam’s book Bowling Alone (Simon & Schuster, 2000) we have a piercing analysis of the breakdown of relational culture.
 Trends over the last twenty-five years include a 58% decline in those attending club meetings, a 33% decline in family dinners, and a 45% decline in having friends over.
 Americans belong to fewer organizations that meet face-to-face, we know fewer of our neighbors, and we even bowl alone (not on teams).
 Indeed, several cultural factors are at work to drive us farther away from community: the transiency of our society, rootlessness, the Internet, the technological transformation of leisure, and many other things.